🎉 We’re live on Product Hunt right now. 🎉

 Why?

-Well, it’s safe to assume that Warby Parker, a billion-dollar business, didn’t just play bingo to determine the best time to send their abandoned cart email… they tested it.
+Well, it’s safe to assume that Warby Parker, a billion-dollar business, didn’t just play bingo to determine the best time to send their abandoned cart email

 And there are a few reasons that their split tests may have erred in favor of a single delayed cart abandonment email.